 Morocco Travel Tips

-Firstly, Morocco has a closed currency.
+Firstly, unlike destinations like Palm Beach or Las Vegas, Morocco has a closed currency.
 Therefore, it’s illegal to take more than 1000 dirhams in or out of the country—meaning, it’s almost impossible to change currency before boarding your flight to Morocco, however, you can do so in most major airports.
 Additionally, very few places aside from the larger supermarkets accept credit or debit cards.
 So you definitely won’t be able to use a card to pay for purchases in a souk or local village shop so consider this when going shopping.

 When it comes to travel within the country, the train company, ONCF, operates one of the best train networks in Africa, which makes it the easiest way to travel between cities.
 It’s worth paying extra for first class, which comes with a reserved seat and A/C. First class carriages have six-seat compartments or open-plan seating.
 Consider stocking up on snacks, or buying them onboard, as it’s customary to share food.
 When it comes to traveling to smaller towns and villages, buses and grand taxis, usually old Mercedes sedans that can seat six (at a squash), are best.